 I hesitate to list these, because I don’t want you to take them as solid-gold truth.
 Your baby is an individual.
 It is VITALLY important that you use his cues and patterns to help you learn where he fits on the “standard” scale.

 So read this list with a grain of salt!
 ALWAYS run this by your doctor, the two of you (you and your doctor) are the experts on your baby!
 Not even a Certified Gentle Sleep Coach like myself knows your baby as well as you do!

 Babies 5-to-8 weeks old generally sleep about 15.5 – 17 hours every day.
-Their typical daily pattern looks like this:
+A typical 2 month old sleep schedule looks like this:

 - 8-10 hours of sleep a night (interrupted by multiple nighttime feedings)